iotexpert/mbed-os-emwin-ssd1306/README.md

 # mbed-os-emwin-ssd1306
 This repository contains the configuration files required to run emWin using the CY8CKIT-032 shield.
-That shield has a SOLOMON SYSTECH SSD1306 Display driver that is attached using a I2C Bus
+That shield has a SOLOMON SYSTECH SSD1306 Display driver that is attached using the I2C Bus

 These files contain the GUI configuration files as well as the the SSD1306 interface files.
 The interface is implemented using the mbedos HAL.